se2crid/ManicEMU/README.md

 - Custom Shortcuts: Redefine your controls

+### [RetroAchievements Integration • Challenge Yourself]
+- Hardcore Mode Verified by RetroAchievements
+- Track and Share your Achievments with ease
+- RetroAchievments Account required

 ### [iCloud Sync • Your Gaming Universe]
 - Cross-device sync for games, saves, and settings
 - Encrypted storage • Cloud backups • No progress loss